PavelCA04/Filesystem-Simulator---PSO---TC4/README.md

 ## Included Tests

 At the end of the project, several test scripts were created to validate the functionality and robustness of the filesystem simulator.
-They are automated bash scripts located in the `/tests` directory.
+They are automated bash scripts located in the main directory.

 ### ✔ `test_fs.sh` – Basic functional tests
 Creates, writes, reads, lists and deletes multiple files.